Who Should Consider Egg Freezing? Age, Medical Reasons and Future Planning

 Why Would Someone Want to Freeze Their Eggs?

-One of the most common reasons for wanting to freeze your eggs is that opens up the possibility of having children later in life.
+One of the most common reasons for wanting to freeze your eggs is to preserve fertility for later life.
 With more and more people choosing to wait to start their families, there’s a growing awareness around assisted reproduction, such as what methods are available and how to access these services.
 Egg freezing is also a great option if you know you want children, but you haven’t found the right partner.

-Many AFAB (assigned female at birth) people, or female-bodied people, may want to consider egg freezing if they intend to transition to their affirmed gender.
+Many AFAB (Assigned Female At Birth) people, or female-bodied people, may want to consider egg freezing before undergoing gender-affirming hormone therapy or surgery.

 Before undergoing Hormone Replacement Therapy, or Gender Affirmation Surgery, we would always encourage our transgender patients to consider planning for their future.
 Although starting a family may not be a priority at that moment in time, egg freezing can be a wonderful way to ensure you can still start a family, at a time when you are ready to, after you have transitioned.